 Here's something most people don't know: Even the builders only understand about 10% of how AI outputs are generated.
 A request goes in, something happens in the "black box," and an answer comes out.
 The creators themselves operate with significant uncertainty about what's happening inside.

-High-end GPU - The physical hardware that powers AI (Image placeholder: RTX PRO 6000 or H100)
+High-end GPU - The physical hardware that powers AI

 This is what AI "sits on" - physical, tangible hardware, not magic.
 A single high-end GPU ranges from $8,500 - $30,000.
 This demystifies the technology.